andreirapuru/netmiko_send_commands/README.md

 # Use case:
 - to perform backup, to enables logging, to collects information, to creates username, shut/no shut interfaces, to removes config, any other config/command that can be repeated over different devices

+# Getting Help
+If you are having trouble or need help, create an issue [here](https://github.com/andreirapuru/netmiko_send_commands/issues)

 # Credits and references
 - All credits to Kirk Byers for making [Netmiko](https://github.com/ktbyers/netmiko)